linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

 1. Based on 30-day post-default market prices.
 1. 2008's average senior unsecured loan recoveries are based on three observations.
 3. Only includes defaults on preferred stock that are associated or followed by a broader debt default.
 Average recovery rates for preferred stock only covers the period of 1983-2008.

 Value-weighted recovery rates were noticeably lower than issuer-weighted recovery rates in 2008 as larger defaulters experienced lower recovery rates relative to those of smaller defaulters.
 And,  as shown in Exhibit 6 the recovery rates for large financial institutions in 2008 were especially low with Lehman Brothers recovering $9\%$ on its senior unsecured bonds and the three Icelandic banks recoveringless than $5\%$ on their senior unsecured bonds.
-Washington Mutual Bank and Washington Mutual,  however,  recovered an average of $42\%$ and the GMAC's distressed debt exchange led the pack with a relatively high recovery rate at about $70\%$
+Washington Mutual Bank and Washington Mutual,  however,  recovered an average of $42\%$ and the GMAC's [[A Primer on Distressed Investing|distressed debt]] exchange led the pack with a relatively high recovery rate at about $70\%$

 ------------------------------------------------------------------